Expanded Biography of Vallejo Poet Laureate, D.L. Lang

 “Poems that embrace spoken-word rhythms and hippie principles, inspired by the author’s love of music and nature, her peace activism, and her gratitude for Jewish community.”

 D.L.
-Lang is the second Poet Laureate of Vallejo, California (2017-2019).
+Lang served as the Poet Laureate of Vallejo, California (2017-2019).
 She is the author of Tea & Sprockets, Abundant Sparks & Personal Archeology, Look Ma!
 No Hands!, Poet Loiterer, Id Biscuits, Barefoot in the Sanctuary, Armor Against The Dawn, Dragonfly Tomorrows & Dog-eared Yesterdays, Resting on My Laurels, The Cafe of Dreams, Midnight Strike, and This Festival of Dreams.
 She has also released a chapbook compilation entitled Wanderings and her debut spoken word album entitled Happy Accidents, and is the editor of Voices, Verses & Visions of Vallejo.
 She has also released themed compilations of her work: a nature poetry compilation entitled Earthen Rovings, a political poetry compilation entitled A Topical Solution, and a Jewish poetry compilation entitled Paradise Collectors.